 How To Apply

 Carnegie Mellon's School of Computer Science has a centralized online application process.
-Applications and all supporting documentation for fall admission to any of the LTI's graduate programs must be received by December 15.
-Incomplete applications will not be considered.
+The application deadline for the fall 2024 application cycle is December 13, 2023 at 3:00 p.m.
+EST. Incomplete applications will not be considered.
 We've provided an overview for you below, but you can find more information on the School of Computer Science's master's admissions and doctoral admissions pages.

 The School of Computer Science requires the following for all Ph.D. applications.

-- GRE scores: These must be less than five years old.
+- GREs are now optional, but if you want to submit GRE scores: These must be less than five years old.
 The GRE Subject Test is not required, but is recommended.
 Our Institution Code is 2074; Department Code is 0402.

 - Official transcripts from each university you have attended, regardless of whether you received your degree there.